 If the central bank of a nation has explicitly declared Bitcoin as legal tender, then it becomes an official form of value exchange within the economy.

 Meanwhile, some countries have launched and while others are planning to launch their own Central Bank Digital Currencies.
 CBDCs are robust alternatives to crypto assets such as BTC, LTC, DOGE, and so on.

-Where Bitcoin Can be Used as a Legal Tender
+Countries Where Bitcoin Can Be Used as a Legal Tender

 1. El Salvador

 El Salvador is one of the leading countries where a big percentage of the GDP is contributed by remittances.
 For instance, 24.07% of El Salvador’s GDP in 2020 came from remittances.
-This is the major reason took to bitcoin as a legal tender.
-Another is for the reason of financial inclusion in their economy.
+This is the major reason took to Bitcoin as a legal tender.
+Another reason is the financial inclusion of their economy in the global picture.